266 Wellington Main St.,

 A very good but small higher-end restaurant with Chef Michael Sullivan at the helm (previously of The Fifth, Auberge du Pommier and Opus in Toronto).
 Reservations are required here for sure, last time we were there, there were two sittings for dinner.

-This is an adorable cafe right next to The Regent Theatre in the heart of Picton.
+This started as an adorable cafe right next to The Regent Theatre in the heart of Picton and they have moved to a bigger space just down the road.
 They have delicious Asian-inspired bowls that are also very health conscious and use local and season produce and products as much as they can.
 We LOVED our lunch.
 Open for breakfast and lunch.

 279 Main St. 613-476-6663